-After a time of tasting all that for which he had longed and having squandered all of his money, the Prodigal became impoverished, lonely, empty, dissatisfied and ended up working in a pigpen.
+After a time of tasting all for which he had longed, and having squandered all of his money, the Prodigal ended up working in a pigpen, and became impoverished, lonely, empty, and thoroughly dissatisfied.
 One day as he began to assess his situation, he compared his present lack to his past of plenty.
-Instead of thinking as many would: “Woe is me, I have chosen my position so in it I must remain…” he thought to himself: “Why should I continue in this situation when I can return to my Father who loves me and will be allow me to live and work on his property.”
+Instead of thinking as many would: “Woe is me, I have chosen my position so in it I must remain…” he thought to himself, “Why should I continue in this situation when I can return to my Father who loves me and will be allow me to live and work on his property.”
 Shortly thereafter, the Prodigal started his journey homeward.

-The Father quickly told one of his servants to bring out and put upon his son, who stood in rags, the best robe, ring and sandals (Luke 15:22).
-Each individual item contains priceless and profound insight into the character of Father God’s love toward all those who are His and bear the title of son or daughter.
+The Father quickly told one of his servants to bring out and put upon his son standing in rags, the best robe, a ring, and sandals (Luke 15:22).
+Each statement the father made, and each item that was to be placed upon the son contains priceless and profound insight into the character of Father God, and His amazing love toward all those who are His, and bear the title of son or daughter.

-“Bring forth the best robe and put it on him” In having the best robe placed on him, the Father was telling the Prodigal as well as all observers that his position as son was being restored.
-It was an immediate demonstration of complete approval, love and mercy as well as protection – major benefits of being a son.
-In addition, everyone was witnessing the Father’s transfer of the prime inheritance from the eldest son to the youngest son.
+“Bring forth the best robe and put it on him” In having the best robe placed on the son, the Father was telling the Prodigal as well as all observers present that his position as son was being restored.
+It was an immediate demonstration of His incredible mercy, complete forgiveness, approval, love, and protection – major benefits of being a son.
+In addition, everyone witnessed the Father’s transfer of the primary inheritance from the eldest son to the youngest son.

-The same thing occurred in Genesis 27:15 when Rebekah took the choice clothes of the eldest son Esau and put them on the younger son Jacob.
-In Hebrew culture the eldest son, the firstborn in the family, received the best inheritance/distribution of property, goods, etcetera.
-In the instance of the Prodigal as with Jacob, the inheritance was transferred to the youngest son.
+The same thing occurred in Genesis 27:15.
+In Hebrew culture the eldest son, the firstborn in the family, received the best inheritance – distribution of property, goods, etcetera.
+Yet, Rebekah took the choice clothes of the eldest son Esau, and put them on the younger son Jacob.
+In the instance of the Prodigal, as had happened with Jacob, the inheritance was transferred from the father’s eldest son to the youngest son.

-Another likeness is found in Zechariah 3:4-5 when God told Zechariah to remove from Joshua the High Priest his filthy garments and replace them with rich robes.
-This spoke of the great favor Joshua had found with Father God and the fact that all condemnation of the law had been removed from him.
+Another likeness is found in Zechariah 3:4-5.
+God told Zechariah to remove from Joshua the High Priest his filthy garments, and replace them with rich robes.
+This spoke of the great favor Joshua had found with Father God, and the fact that all condemnation of the law had been removed from him.
 Dressed in rich robes Joshua stood clean and free, dressed in the best robe the Prodigal stood clean and free!

 The ring placed on the hand of the Prodigal evidenced the great affection the Father had toward him.
 It also announced, once again, the transfer of inheritance which would ordinarily have gone to the first-born.

 Forgiveness would be empty without restoration to the privileges forfeited by sin.
 Therefore, if you bear the name son or daughter through having received Jesus as Lord and Savior by the power of the Holy Spirit you have found favor with the Father.
-The best robe has been placed upon you, a demonstration of the Father’s complete approval of you and love and protection for you.
-A ring has been put on your hand representing the riches you have in Christ, authority you have been given in the name of Jesus and installation into the the office of king and priest to God.
-Sandals have been put on your feet affirming sonship and all of its benefits, including but not limited to healing, lovingkindness, tender mercies and every good thing (Psalm 103).
+The best robe has been placed upon you, a demonstration of the Father’s complete approval of you, and His love and protection for you.
+A ring has been put on your hand representing the riches you have in Christ, the authority you have been given in the name of Jesus and installation into the the office of king and priest to God.
+Sandals have been put on your feet, affirming sonship and all of its benefits, including but not limited to healing, lovingkindness, tender mercies and every good thing (Psalm 103).

-You are heir of God and a joint heir with Christ Jesus who has been appointed heir of all things (Romans 8:17, Hebrews 1:2).
-You can join Isaiah in saying as he did in 61:10: “I will greatly rejoice in the Lord, my soul shall be joyful in my God; for He has clothed me with the garments of salvation, as a bridegroom decks himself with ornaments and as a bride adorns herself with her jewels.”
+You are an heir of God, and a joint heir with Christ Jesus who has been appointed heir of all things (Romans 8:17, Hebrews 1:2).
+You can join Isaiah in saying what he said in 61:10: “I will greatly rejoice in the Lord, my soul shall be joyful in my God; for He has clothed me with the garments of salvation, as a bridegroom decks himself with ornaments and as a bride adorns herself with her jewels.”